 By and large the economic effects of state trade and travel restrictions are inimical to the national welfare.
-Most of the laws restrict any advantage which might be derived from a geographical division which might be derived from a geographical division of labor and place a resulting burden on the should-ers of the consumer.
-Moreover discrimination breeds retaliation, so that even an initial short-time ben-efit is soon lost.
-For the really essential regu-lations on trucking and quarantime we recommend federal supervision.
+Most of the laws restrict any advantage which might be derived from a geographical division of labor and place a resulting burden on the should-ers of the consumer.
+Moreover discrimination breeds ers of the consumer.
+Moreover discrimination breeds retaliation, so that even an initial short-time benefit is soon lost.
+For the really essential regulations on trucking and quarantine we recommend federal supervision.
 We must continue to condemn the type of legislation which sets state against state in a fight which hits our pocketbook.